Red-Fool48/Vault-Locking-System/README.md

 The idea was further used to simulate a bank vault locking system

 <h2> Methodology </h2>
-● In the proposed methodology, there are effectively 2 types of users: admin and regular customer
+● In the proposed methodology, there are effectively 2 types of users: admin and regular customer<br />
 ● A different login will be shown to each of the two users.
-The admin route is hidden i.e. it is not visible to the regular.
+The admin route is hidden i.e. it is not visible to the regular.<br />
-● The proposed system is to be placed in the localised environment of the bank ● The proposed design is as follows:
+● The proposed system is to be placed in the localised environment of the bank<br />
+● The proposed design is as follows:<br />
   For the user side:
   ![user-side](https://user-images.githubusercontent.com/62154803/172767781-179b24fc-c48f-4570-938c-23f08455b8a0.png)
   For the admin side: